jobinthompu/Update-NiFi-Connection-via-API/README.md

 ## Short Description

-Recently a customer asked me how to change destinate of a connection which still contains data, but the destination is stopped, I am trying to capture the steps to do the same from command line.
+Recently a customer asked me how to change destination of a connection which still contains data, but the destination is stopped, I am trying to capture the steps to do the same from command line.

 ## Introduction